Muhammed-shamal/Developer_Profile/README.md

 - **`Buttons`**: Clicking on a menu item triggers an action, and the corresponding details of the row are logged to the console.
 - The selected row is tracked in the state `selectedRow` to ensure the correct data is logged for the selected action.

-### Responsiveness

-- The table layout automatically adjusts to screen sizes, thanks to Material-UI’s built-in grid system and components like `Table`, `TableHead`, `TableCell`, and `TableRow`.

-10. [State Administration]

-### Adding New Columns

-To add more columns, update the following:

-1. Add a new column to the `TableHead` (e.g., "Email", "Address").
-2. Update the **`RowData`** interface to include the new column's data.
-3. Add the column to the `handleSort` function, and adjust the `rows` state to include data for that column.

-### Adding More Actions

-To extend the action menu with additional actions:

-1. Add new `MenuItem` options (e.g., "View Details").
-2. Extend the `handleAction` function to handle new actions (e.g., log action data or trigger additional logic).

-3. [Action Menus]

 checkbox;
 for work update or delete function , means actually delete or update instead of only print in console;